ViaScientific/vfdocs/docs/ViaFoundry/process_faq.md

 Scope is somewhat less binary within Foundry processes than it is within pipelines, though such minutiae are beyond the breadth of this guide.
 The points which should be impressed upon users are as follows:

-- Declaring a variable in the header or footer script defines it in a global scope, baring it for future unwanted manipulation.
+- Declaring a variable in the header or footer script defines it in a global scope, exposing it for future unwanted manipulation.
 As such, while it is objectively possible to create a variable in the header or footer script, it is somewhat unnecessary.
 Instead, it's recommended that header scripts (footer scripts are infrequently used) be utilized for style purposes, like configuring the appearance of input fields on the runpage; or for property-dependent autofill of [computing resources](pipeline_guide.md#autofill-feature-for-pipeline-properties) or [pipeline inputs](pipeline_guide.md#autofill-feature-for-pipeline-inputs).
 To illustrate this point, here's the header script for an index-checking process:
 ```
 build_STAR_index = false //* @checkbox @description:"If you're using custom genome and gtf please enable build_STAR_index option."